aa840/ModSeminario/Modified_Seminario/README.txt

 Modified_Scaled_Seminario.sb - The new terms are placed into a .sb file

 A tutorial named `Tutorial_Modified_Seminario_Method.pdf' is included for more information.

+If you use the modified Seminario method in your work, please cite:
+"AEA Allen, MC Payne, DJ Cole, J. Chem.
+Theory Comput.
+(2017) in press, doi:10.1021/acs.jctc.7b00785"